What is the best insulation for windows?

 Well fitted Curtains

-Next down the list, (if you are also keen on aesthetics) is heavy lined curtains to the floor.
+Next on the list (if you’re also keen on aesthetics) is heavy, lined curtains to the floor.
 This is what we specialise in.
-We avoid sill length curtains, because, apart from the reduced insulation factor, they don't look very good.
+We avoid sill-length or shorter curtains because, aside from their reduced insulation, they simply don’t look as good.

-Long curtains just look far more elegant.
-I used to say that short curtains were the equivalent of having trousers just that bit too short, but since short trousers are in vogue right now, its a hard argument to win.
-However, unless you want a cottage look, let's be clear: short curtains are not in vogue!
+Long curtains have a timeless elegance.
+I used to say that short curtains were like wearing trousers that are just a bit too short — but since cropped pants are currently in vogue, that argument doesn’t hold quite as well!
+Still, unless you’re after a cottage look, let’s be clear: short curtains are not in vogue.
 And it is obvious from the Consumer NZ study that to the floor is can retain an extra 5% of heat this way.

 What hasn't been disclosed in the Consumer NZ study, is how far above the window the curtains have been installed.
 As a "cheap hack" a rolled up towel was used to provide more warmth.
 It performed better than a standard thermal curtain, but who really wants a rolled up towel on top of your rod?
 We always try to strike a balance between aesthetics and performance. its the whole Form follows Function design rule.
 The best design is created when you win on both.
 We install curtains high above the window and sometimes even to the ceiling if it doesn't look ridculous.
 Overall we still think curtains that are well fitted are the best option.